 - If a difficult classroom conversation develops based on challenging, sensitive, or uncomfortable topics, pause.
 Faculty can “hit pause” on the conversation and encourage students to write down their thoughts about the topic.
 Pausing can allow students and faculty to think, reflect, and consider thoughtful responses.

 - Be aware of your own identities, experiences, beliefs, and stereotypes and how you “show up” in the classroom.
+Be willing to acknowledge your own oversights or errors.

 - Assess your conscious and unconscious biases about students based on dress, surname, gender, or race.
 If you are interested, Harvard University’s Project Implicit has a range of brief tests designed to assess implicit bias for many issues, including race, sexual orientation, weight, religion, disability, skin-tone, and more.